-If you aren’t familiar with his name, then you might be familiar with some of the songs that he wrote, such as “Jesus Hold My Hand,” “Turn Your Radio On,” and the most famous of all, “I’ll Fly Away.”
-It was featured in the 2000 movie, O Brother, Where Art Thou? and earned a platinum record as a result.
+If you aren’t familiar with his name, then you might be familiar with some of the songs that Albert Brumley wrote, such as “Jesus Hold My Hand,” “Turn Your Radio On,” and the most famous of all, “I’ll Fly Away.”
+It was featured in the movie, O Brother, Where Art Thou? and earned a platinum record as a result.

-It’s easy for me to see how Albert was so richly inspired here in his beloved Memory Valley.
-I feel close to God here in its natural beauty as I feel that he also must have been, as evidenced by his prolific writing of Southern Gospel music.
-Heck, it makes me want to write, too.
+It’s easy for me to see how Albert was so richly inspired here in Powell, Missouri.
+I feel close to God here within its natural beauty, and I feel that he must have also, as evidenced by his prolific writing of Southern Gospel music right here in Memory Valley.

 Video of Bob Brumley talking about Brumley Gospel Sing